 Subject Quality Grievances

-Many students have been voicing concerns about the relative quality of their subjects since the University moved to online teaching as a result of COVID-19 restrictions.
+Many students have been voicing concerns about the relative quality of their subjects since the University moved to online teaching as a result of COVID-19 restrictions in 2020.
 As these concerns were widespread, UMSU initially took a campaign approach to the issue, surveying over 6400 students on their experiences and reporting back to the University.
 You can read that report here.

 We now believe the next step is for students to individually, or as subject cohorts collectively, lodge formal grievances regarding any experiences of diminished quality in the teaching and learning environment.
 The Student Complaints and Grievances Policy sets out how complaints are managed at the University, and we can assist you through the grievance process.